ineslukkanen/ot-harjoitustyo/README.md

 ## Purpose of the app

-The purpose of the app is to be a fun one-player game of movie trivia.
+The purpose of CinemaStam is to be a fun one-player game of movie trivia with questions of varying difficulty.

 ## Documentation